swimmingly/yodrew.github.io/protocol.md

     With all its extra energy, the body is reopening old wounds.
 It needs water to repair, clean, and revive these tissues.
 It is shaking toxins loose and needs water to wash them out.
 It soaks the nerves in water to keep them cool.
 This makes time in darkness emotionally smoother.
 - exercise: exercise helps one get to sleep, avoid bed soreness, feel less restless and irritable, retard muscle atrophy, and, interestingly, maintain the psychophysical "space" in which healing occurs.
 Even three minutes a day makes the difference between a pleasant retreat and constant discomfort.
 After the first couple days, I find I want to exercise more and more.
 It becomes a game: how many pushups can I do?
 I have rarely felt such motivation as an adult.
 It came as a very pleasant surprise.

-##### food
+### food {#food}

 Eat meals rather than snacks.
 When you are hungry, focus on eating until you feel full and satisfied.
 The human alimentary tract processes food in batches, not continuously.
 A constant stream of food (often eaten in boredom) disrupts and distresses digestion, thus sleep, attention, and healing.

 You will probably need 25-50% less food, by calories, than usual.
 I recommend keeping it to fresh, raw, ripe fruit and leafy greens to maximize nutrition, elimination, and psychic agility.
 Keep food in a cooler with a block of ice.
 Eat as much as you like.
-It is likely that your appetite will be diminished due to extra [melatonin](http://en.wikipedia.org/wiki/Melatonin‎) in the blood (a reason we do not get hungry when we sleep).
+It is likely that your appetite will be diminished due to extra [____melatonin____](http://en.wikipedia.org/wiki/Melatonin‎) in the blood (a reason we do not get hungry when we sleep).
 This was especially noticeable in my first retreat.

 As much as 10% of your food, by mass, can be tender leafy greens like leaf lettuce (not iceberg) and baby spinach.
 Celery, too.
 This is the equivalent of 1 large head or bunch of greens per day total.